simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - Distribution is the collection of edge locations
     - Can actually PUT to edge locations, not just Read Only
     - Files chached for the Time-To-Live value (TTL), but can be invalidated with an account change
+    - Should be secured using pre-signed URLs or cookies

 ## EC2